 Jeremy received his CrossFit Level 1 certification in June of 2016 and began and completed his coaching internship in the beginning of 2017.
 Since then, he has increased his training intensity and helped use that to fuel his coaching both during his classes and in regular athlete interactions.
 He also has a passion for motivating athletes and helping guide them on their fitness journeys.

-Jeremy is a father of two beautiful children, Randall and Anjali, and is a lifelong resident of Ascension Parish.
-He is a graduate of East Ascension High School and is currently employed by the Department of Public Safety.
+Jeremy is the husband of Maggie Jouette, father of Randall and Anjali, proud bonus-dad of Emory and Maddie, and is a lifelong resident of Ascension Parish.
+He is a graduate of East Ascension High School and is currently employed by the Office of Technology Services.

 A message from Jeremy: